iesiyok/trollthrottle/README.md

 *	For customising the application, you can change the settings in the files under `conf` directory:
 	-	You can update additional custom settings in `custom_mysql.cnf` for mysql server,
 	-	You can update mysql connection settings in `database.yml` file for Ruby on Rails applications(issuer, id_verifier, ledger, website, sign_verifier),
-	-	You can update `*_startup.sh` files, for starting applications in different environments(e.g. dev,test,prod) and assign cores for applications(shown below),
+	-	You can update `*_startup.sh` files, for starting applications in different environments(e.g. development,test,production) and assign cores for applications(shown below),
 	-	You can update `*_unicorn.rb` files, for server side application forking settings,
 	-	You can update tables in `trollthrottle` database by adding/updating scripts to `dump.sql` file,
 	-	You can update mysql connection settings in `locals.js` file for Nodejs applications(simulator),
-	-	You can update web server settings in `nginx.conf` file.
+	-	You can update web server settings in `nginx.conf` file,
+	-	You can update the certificates and keys under `keys_and_certs` directory, note that the keys that are placed in the directory are published for testing purposes.
+They cannot be used for production.

 *	For assigning cores to applications, change the core-id in the `conf/*_startup.sh` files, such that: